 Each state sets their own laws regarding medical malpractice lawsuits.
 If your child suffered a birth injury in Rhode Island and you suspect medical negligence is the cause, you’re likely wondering how Rhode Island malpractice laws could apply to your case.
-We’ve provided a basic summary of some of these laws before, but we recommend learning more about your legal rights by speaking with an experienced Rhode Island birth injury malpractice lawyer.
+We’ve provided a basic summary of some of these laws below, but we recommend learning more about your legal rights by speaking with an experienced Rhode Island birth injury malpractice lawyer.

 Deadlines For Filing A Malpractice Lawsuit In Rhode Island

 Each state has a law on the books known as the statute of limitations, which sets deadlines for filing a medical malpractice lawsuit.
 Depending on the circumstances of the case, one of three or four separate deadlines may apply to your case.
-It’s extremely important to make sure you file your lawsuit within this deadline.
+It’s extremely important to make sure you file your lawsuit within the applicable deadline.
 If you’re considering taking legal action, we suggest discussing your options with an experienced lawyer as soon as possible.

 Are Damages Capped In Rhode Island Malpractice Cases?

 In many states, there is a limit to the amount of financial compensation you can recover in a malpractice lawsuit.
 Rhode Island is not one of these states.
-Your maximum compensation is uncapped and will be determined either by the jury or through settlement negotiations with insurance companies.
+Your maximum compensation is uncapped and will be determined either by a jury or through settlement negotiations with insurance companies.

-Expert Witnesses Requirements
+Expert Witness Requirements